 We’re disappointed to find that rather than spring into growth, our new planted plants (if you got past #1) just sit.
 And sit.
 And sit.

 So we throw on a good dollop of compost, and then some slow release fertilizer and then top it up with some of the liquid fertilizer that promises speedy, luxuriant growth.
 And maybe they need extra water.
 And we’ll do all that again soonish, as they obviously need a kick along.

 Take a deep breath, go a bit Zen, and let them be.
 Except for #3 below, they will grow OK in their own good time.
 Newly planted plants are in a bit of shock when they first get into your garden.
-They’ve emerged from a cosseted environment into the real world, and they often don’t like it much.
+Just like the 28 year-old human fledgling pushed from the home ‘nest’, they’ve emerged from a cosseted environment into the real world, and they often don’t like it much.
 Many will sulk for weeks or even up to a year before their first big growth spurt and the last thing they need is force feeding.
 Be patient – it’s not you, it’s them.